So you’re going to Disney World! Exciting!

 -Port Orleans French Quarter and Riverside is simply beautiful.
 And they have Beignets.
 GLUTEN FREE beignets are also available.
 We are in heaven!!!

 -The Wilderness Lodge and Fort Wilderness Campground are amazing too.
 They have some quality restaurants and a playground.
 Yep, I’m all about that playground life!

 –The Boardwalk is super fun to go during the early afternoon and enjoy the water.
-They also have Beaches N Cream- for all your ice cream needs (and ALLERGY friendly- I love when Disney goes all gluten free on me!)
+They also have yoga on Friday Mornings.

 The other thing about resort hopping, is many of them have nightly movies you can watch.
 The only downside is seeing all the pretty pools and not being able to swim in them!